BastilleBSD/bastille/docs/chapters/upgrading.rst

 Thick Jails
 -----------

-1. Ensure the new release version is bootstrapped and updated to the latest patch release: ``bastille bootstrap 13.2-RELEASE``
-2. Update the release: ``bastille update 13.2-RELEASE``
-3. Use ``bastille upgrade TARGET 13.2-RELEASE`` to upgrade the jail to 13.2-RELEASE
+1. Use ``bastille upgrade TARGET 13.2-RELEASE`` to upgrade the jail to 13.2-RELEASE
-4. Use ``bastille upgrade TARGET 13.2-RELEASE update`` to apply the updates
+2. Use ``bastille upgrade TARGET 13.2-RELEASE update`` to apply the updates
-5. Reboot the jail ``bastille restart TARGET``
+3. Reboot the jail ``bastille restart TARGET``
-6. Use ``bastille upgrade TARGET 13.2-RELEASE update`` to finish applying the upgrade
+4. Use ``bastille upgrade TARGET 13.2-RELEASE update`` to finish applying the upgrade
-7. Upgrade complete!
+5. Upgrade complete!

 Thin Jails
 ----------